jimbateson/jamesbateson.co.uk/src/articles/using-the-next-js-image-component.md

 The image component has a few default options you need to pass it.
 These are:

 * `src` - pretty obvious here.
-Next assumes that the root of these images is `root` so start your path from there.
+Next assumes that the root of these images is `public` so start your path from there.
 * `width` - unless you're using an optional option such a `layout`
 * `height` - unless you're using an optional option such a `layout`